This page supplies our most recent

 homes and hospital here on this coming Saturday.

 sweetest spirit among the people in our congregation here than we have seen

 for many years.
 The Ladies’ Bible Studies on Tuesdays and the Men’s Bible

 Studies on Fridays have been well attended.
-Linda and I had
+Linda and I had special banquets

-finish this year.
-Yum, Yum, and praise the Lord until we resume in January
+Yum, Yum, and praise the Lord until we resume in January of 2006, Lord

-have our struggles and our ups and downs.
+struggles and our ups and downs.
 But we are seeing more victories and ups

 than we have seen for some time.
 A young man (29) prayed with me to receive

 Christ as his savior several weeks back.
 I believe he has been genuinely

 born again, but it is also evident that he struggling right now as a new

 remember to pray for “DB” to grow in the Lord and for us as we endeavor to